Connect with us

 These moths can eat hair, skin and feathers, all of which comprise a protein called keratin.
 Keratin – the main ingredient in nails, hoofs and horns – is notoriously tough to digest.
 Biologists still aren’t sure how clothes moths can metabolize keratin, and this is something I aim to address in my research.
 One study posits that they harbor a microorganism in their gut that uses digestive enzymes to break down keratin for them.

-However mysterious the may be, their nutritional needs can be met with as little as a hairball and some vitamin B, which they can glean from sweat, pee and food stains.
+However mysterious the process may be, their nutritional needs can be met with as little as a hairball and some vitamin B, which they can glean from sweat, pee and food stains.
 Not only that, but research suggests these moths somehow produce water as a byproduct of digesting keratin, so they can happily survive within the dry recesses of your home.

 Incredibly, webbing clothes moths can safely digest poisonous heavy metals like arsenic, mercury and lead.
 They can easily chew through soft plastics and metabolize synthetic fabrics.
 They have been known to feast on mummified human remains and have even been a recognizable pest long enough to be mentioned in the Bible.
 They are so economically destructive that by the 1990s they were causing up to US$1 billion in damage per year in the U.S. alone.